 - Gifted Special classes and services are provided for students who demonstrate superior skills (according to Arizona State guidelines) in verbal, quantitative and non-verbal abilities.
-(See Testing and Evaluation, page 8) - Alternative Classroom Opportunity School This program provides small pupil-teacher ratio, a structured student management system, and a social skills curriculum for students with behavior needs.
+(See Testing and Evaluation, page 11) - Alternative Classroom Opportunity School This program provides small pupil-teacher ratio, a structured student management system, and a social skills curriculum for students with behavior needs.
+Students assigned by CUSD to the Opportunity Placement will participate in Behavioral Counseling program to aide in the successful transition.